Thomas Edward Flores

 My research focuses on several themes that lie at the intersection of peace studies and comparative politics: comparative democratization, elections, civil conflict, and international development.
-My research has often relied on cross-national statistical work, but has also involved continuing fieldwork in Colombia and, most recently, experimental research.
-In practice, these interests have translated into three major projects, which I describe below.
-First, my book, Elections in Hard Times: Building Stronger Democracies in the 21st Century, studies the success (and failure) of elections in promoting democracy in the developing world. that article grew out of a series of articles on elections and democratization in post-conflict countries.
-Second, I study the political economy of economic exclusion, particularly in Colombia.
-Finally, I study the origins and consequences of technocratic leadership in world politics.
+My research has often relied on cross-national statistical work, but has also involved fieldwork in Colombia, focus groups and workshops, and experimental and survey work.
+In practice, these interests have translated into several major projects, which I describe below. .

 The Political Economy of Elections and Democratization

 Since the conclusion of the Cold War, the Western-led international community has encouraged developing countries to hold elections as a visible manifestation of their democratic commitments.
 The result has been an electoral surge in every corner of the globe.
 Yet the success of the electoral project is open to question, as elections have at times incited social instability and failed to promote democracy.
-This project, co-investigated with Irfan Nooruddin asks why.
+My research in this area has focused on how the practice of democracy, particularly through elections, can at times founder in difficult the political-economic environments, such as constrained fiscal space and civil war.

-Book: Elections in Hard Times: Building Stronger Democracies in the 21st Century (2016, Cambridge University Press)
+Book: Elections in Hard Times: Building Stronger Democracies in the 21st Century (2016, Cambridge University Press, with Irfan Nooruddin)

 Why are “free and fair” elections so often followed by democratic backsliding?
 Elections in Hard Times answers this critical question, showing why even clean elections fail to advance democracy when held amidst challenging structural conditions.
 The book opens with a comprehensive, accessible synthesis of fifty years of research on elections and democratization, a boon for experts, policymakers, and students.
 It then develops a new theory of why elections fail in countries with little democratic history or fiscal resources, and a history of violent conflict.
 In a series of five empirical chapters, the book leverages an eclectic mix of cross-national data, short case studies, and surveys of voters to support this theory.
 Elections in Hard Times closes with a careful examination of popular strategies of democracy promotion, evaluating steps designed to support elections.
 This book will attract academic experts on democratization and elections, students, and policymakers.